Brachial plexus root contusion

 45yo male motorbike accident.
 Right clavicle fracture and weakness in right upper limb.

 0 images remaining

 High resolution 3.0T MRI imaging of the right brachial plexus was performed.
 The roots, trunks, divisions cords of the right brachial plexus of are intact.
 Multiple perineural cysts are seen but no evidence of pseudomeningocoeles.
 There is subtle increased T2 signal along the right C7 nerve root immediately lateral to the exit foramen, and to a lesser extent in the right C6 and C8 nerve roots which may represent contusion.
 However, nerve roots themselves appear intact.
-Fractured right clavicle with adjacent oedema within the supraclavicular region is noted.
+Fractured right clavicle with adjacent edema within the supraclavicular region is noted.